MaDHouSe79/mh-aimedic/README.md

 ## QBCore AI Medic Version 1.0
-Tis is a very cool AI-Medic mod specially made for [qb-core](https://github.com/qbcore-framework/qb-core) servers, just in case there are no medics online.
+Tis is a very cool AI-Medic mod specially made for [qb-core](https://github.com/qbcore-framework/qb-core) servers, just in case there are no medics online or not that much, and it's bisy on your server.

-Players can stil play on your server and ask for this medic if needed, 😁
+Players can stil play on your server and ask for this medic if realy needed, 😁

-but it wil cost them huge money to use 😁
+But it wil cost them money to use it 😁

 ## How To Use